Het-Joshi/blog/_posts/2023-02-23-Why_your_data_imp.md

 phone number, and other `sensitive data`, from being accessed or shared without their consent.
 And why does it matter?
 Well, think about it - your personal information is like your own little treasure trove.
 It contains details about your life, your habits, your preferences, your likes and dislikes, your financial information, and much more.
-If this information falls into the `wrong hands`, it could be used to harm you in various ways - from `identity theft` and `financial frad` to stalking and `cyberbullying`.
+If this information falls into the `wrong hands`, it could be used to harm you in various ways - from `identity theft` and `financial fraud` to stalking and `cyberbullying`.

 ## But I'm just a common man.
 Why would anyone want to steal my information?